wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 To model text-to-speech, we rely on our datasets to be consistent.
 We assume that there is a one-to-one transformation from text to speech that the model can learn.
-Our hope is to create a text-to-speech that is akin to a piano, it's intuitive to use and beautiful to listen to. :notes:
+Our hope is to create a text-to-speech that is akin to a piano, it's intuitive to use and beautiful to listen to.

 With that in mind, we have defined a couple of invariants that we rely on...